Luka Lochoshvili: Salernitana (loan)

 On 10 January 2025, Lochoshvili joined Serie B side Salernitana on loan for the remainder of the season with the option to buy.

 1. FC Nürnberg

 On 12 July 2025, Lochoshvili moved to Germany and signed with 1.
 FC Nürnberg in 2.
 Bundesliga.

+1. FC Köln

+On 2 July 2026, Lochoshvili moved to 1.
+FC Köln in the German top-tier Bundesliga on a three-year deal.

 International career

 Lochoshvili made his debut for the Georgia national football team on 5 September 2021 in a World Cup qualifier against Spain, a 4–0 away loss.
 He started the game and played the whole match.

 On 12 October 2023, he scored in a friendly match against Thailand scoring the sixth goal just before half time.

 Lochoshvili received a call-up to the national team for the 2024 UEFA Euro and took part in all four matches that Georgia played in the tournament.
 On 2 July 2024, along with other squad members he was awarded the Order of Honour.